KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ![Output from query showing confusing values for contribution calculation](images/analytics-lab-1-step-4-substep-2.png)

 3. In a spreadsheet, it's very easy to clean up this type of report by using the decimals button.
-SQL has a similar way to formatting option called **ROUND**, so let's clean up the output:
+SQL has a similar formatting option called **ROUND**, so let's clean up the output:

     ```
     <copy>SELECT